datavikingr/professional-portfolio/README.md

 Same as the above, but with additional cross-reference tooling to semi-automate the OOT analysis process for the highest volume domain in metrology.

 ## Personal/hugin.py
 A script to build a programmatic newspaper from RSS and send it to your kindle.
+[Look here for further details](https://github.com/futurehaskins/hugin.py).

 ## Personal/oldnorsetoYFrunesconverter.py
 This is a tool for converting ancient texts (the eddas, the sagas, et al) into their period-appropriate runic script (younger futhark) by cross-referencing available inscription databases.
+[Look here for further details](https://github.com/futurehaskins/Runa).

 ## Personal/English-ASFtransliteration.py
 Simple letter swapper using json.
+[Look here for further details](https://github.com/futurehaskins/Runa).

 ## Personal/updaterunicspelling.py
 This tool helps me update the runic spelling of every single text in the repository-directory, as I discover better spelling for specific Old Norse words.
 I'm working with a dead language, and routinely check academic sources for newer, better spellings.
 I don't want to update each file by hand, so instead I update them all at once.
+[Look here for further details](https://github.com/futurehaskins/Runa).

 ## Personal/gsw.sh
 A polling git helper/HUD for bash.
 I use it regularly at work and at home, to manage my repos as I build them out.
+[Look here for further details](https://github.com/futurehaskins/gsw).

 ## Personal/calendarstaff.js
 This is a JS script I use on my personal start/home page that displays the date in a 'Kalendar Stavar' format.
 If you read the Old Farmer's Almanac, it's directly correlated with the ecclesiatical days listed therein, but one line and does the math for me.
+[Look here for further details](https://github.com/futurehaskins/futurehaskins.github.io) or [see the reults themselves here](https://futurehaskins.github.io/)